thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 ### Exercise

-What kind of programs would prefer asynchronous I/O?
-What kind of programs would prefer asynchronous I/O?
+What kind of programs do you think would prefer asynchronous I/O?
+What kind of programs would prefer synchronous I/O?

 ## How do you manage the file system with Node.js?